Xiaojieqiu/Census_BEAM/readme.txt

 The instructions on how to reproduce this analysis is included in the "drive_script.sh".

 Note that we also provided a Jupyter R notebook html file with all the figures generated in the manuscript included.
 The packages version for the session we run this analysis is included in the notebook too.
+Specially, for using the venneuler package which depends on rJava, Java SE Development Kit 7u17 is used in our case.